 HS Advanced (recommended for 10th-12th graders)

-If your 6th/7th/8th grader is a relatively experienced player, sign them up for the MS Advanced division … and likewise, if your 9th/10th grader is brand new to ultimate, the HS Intermediate division will be the best fit for them.
+If your 6th/7th/8th grader is a an experienced player, sign them up for the MS Advanced division … and likewise, HS students who are relatively new to ultimate will fit best in the HS Intermediate division.

 The advanced divisions are an opportunity for players to take their game up a notch - the level of play in these groups will be comparable to Seven Hills and USA Ultimate YCC.